E-Sh4rk/sstt/README.md

 This software is distributed under the MIT license.
 See [`LICENSE`](LICENSE) for more info.
-*This work is funded by the ERC CZ LL2325 grant.*
+*This work is funded by the ERC CZ LL2325 grant and Université Paris-Saclay.*